How Much Protein Do You Need To Build Your Bones? (Plus The Best Ways To Get It)

 The first thing that often comes to mind when considering protein intake is muscle building since amino acids are the building blocks of muscles.
 Protein also plays other critical roles in the body.
 For example, the immune system relies heavily on proteins.1 At the first sign of a viral or bacterial infection, the immune system releases Y-shaped proteins called antibodies to neutralize pathogens.

-Savers know that the Save Our Bones Program is centered around maintaining an alkaline pH.
+Savers know that the Osteoporosis Reversal Program is centered around maintaining an alkaline pH.
 But did you know that protein plays a role in pH balance?
 Hemoglobin is a protein that helps to maintain the optimal pH balance.
 Adequate protein consumption ensures the proper functioning of these balancing systems.

 Protein is vital for bone health for a variety of reasons.
 First and foremost, it makes up approximately 50% of bone volume, and about one-third of its mass.2 As protein provides the structural matrix of bone, a daily supply of protein is important to maintaining the continuous turnover and remodeling that occurs.
 A 2011 review study found that dietary protein works synergistically with calcium to improve calcium retention and bone metabolism.3